EthicalSource/hippocratic-license/content/_index.md

 Simply make a copy of the text of the license and enter the copyright date and name of the copyright holder.
 Put this license file (e.g. LICENSE.md) in the root directory of your project repository and include it with the distribution of your software.

-## How to Contribute

-The Hippocratic License is a living document, and has been released under a Creative Commons license.
-[Source](https://github.com/ContributorCovenant/hippocratic-license "Hippocratic License source code").
-Contributions in the form of issues and pull requests are welcomed and encouraged.

-## Special Thanks
-We are grateful for the contributions of [Matt Boehm](https://twitter.com/bigolewannabe), Greg McMullen, [Brad Simon](https://bradsimonlaw.com), David Heinemeier Hansson ([DHH](https://twitter.com/dhh)), [Luis Villa](https://twitter.com/luis_in_brief), the members of the [Ethical Source Working Group](https://ethicalsource.dev), and our contributors on [GitHub](https://github.com/ContributorCovenant/hippocratic-license), without whom this license would not exist.